SkyStoreOFL/skys_megaphone/README.md

 <p align="center">
   <strong>🎯 A realistic and professional megaphone system for FiveM</strong><br>
-  Compatible with QBCore and PMA-Voice
+  Compatible with QBCore, ESX and PMA-Voice
 </p>

 ---